eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 Using the example `pgm_conf.json` file above, the following `proc_grps.json` example enables the following:

-- Copybooks from libraries LIB1 and LIB2, with the extensions ".cpy" and ".copy", and from Endevor location PRD/2/SYS3/SUB4/COBCPY, are used with PROGRAM1.
+- Copybooks from local folders LIB1 and LIB2, with the extensions ".cpy" and ".copy", and from Endevor location PRD/2/SYS3/SUB4/COBCPY, are used with PROGRAM1.
 The Explorer for Endevor inventory location "inv1" is used to retrieve the dependencies from Endevor.
 - The QUALIFY(EXTEND) and XMLPARSE(COMPAT) compiler options are enabled for PROGRAM1.
-- The IDMS dialect is enabled for PROGRAM2, and IDMS copybooks from LIB3 and LIB4 are used with PROGRAM2.
+- The IDMS dialect is enabled for PROGRAM2, and IDMS copybooks from local folders LIB3 and LIB4 are used with PROGRAM2.
 - The DB2 SQL server is enabled for PROGRAM2.
-- Non-IDMS copybooks from libraries LIB5 and LIB6, USS path /remote/uss/folder, and mainframe data set HLQ.DSN.COBCOPY, are used with PROGRAM2.
+- Non-IDMS copybooks from USS path /remote/uss/folder, and mainframe data set HLQ.DSN.COBCOPY, are used with PROGRAM2.
 The Zowe profile "prof1" is used to download the remote dependencies.

 ```
 {